Bolukan/ESP32-Cheap-Yellow-Display/SETUP.md

 ## Software Setup

-The driver needs to be setup for uploading to the CYD, including webflashing projects.
+The USB to UART driver needs to be setup on your computer for uploading to the CYD, also needed for flashing projects directly from a webpage.

-### Driver

 The CYD uses the CH340 USB to UART chip.
 If you do not have a driver already installed for this chip you may need to install one.
 Check out [Sparkfun's guide for installation instruction](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

 ## Coding Setup

 Follow these instructions if you want to write new code for the CYD

-### Board definition
+### Arduino IDE

-You will need to have the ESP32 setup for your Arduino IDE, [instructions can be found here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
+You will need to have to install the Arduino-ESP32 support in your Arduino IDE, [instructions can be found here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

 You can then select basically any ESP32 board in the boards menu.
 (I usually use "ESP32 Dev Module", but it doesn't really matter)

 If you see errors uploading a sketch, try setting board upload speed to `115200`

+### PlatformIO IDE

+If you prefer the [PlatformIO IDE](https://platformio.org/platformio-ide), you will have to install the [Espressif 32 development platform](https://registry.platformio.org/platforms/platformio/espressif32).
+The examples are created to use with the Arduino IDE, but I provide an example of the needed platformio.ini and the code in the ino can be copied to main.cpp.
+he content of platformio.ini will take care of the installation of "TFT_eSPI" and the settings in User_Setup.h, so you can skip the next instructions about Library Configuration.

 ### Library Configuration